 In Mozambique, inequality is measured with reference to consumption, not income.
 Table A8 in the Annex shows the published figures for 2015 (MEF 2016).
 The published consumption-based Gini coefficient based on IOF 2014-15 was 0.47, compared with 0.54 for the consumption-based Gini using MOZMOD.
-The income-based Gini for 2015 using MOZMOD is considerably higher at 0.82, rising to 0.83 in 2019, whereas the consumption-based Gini decreased very slightly from 0.54 to 0.53.
+The income-based Gini for 2015 using MOZMOD is considerably higher at 0.82, whereas the consumption-based Gini decreased very slightly from 0.54 to 0.53.